AndyObtiva/puts_debuggerer/README.md

 For initial background, please read this blog post by Aaron Patterson (part of the inspiration for this gem): https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html

 It can be quite frustrating to lose puts statements in a large output or log file.
-One way to help find them is add a header (e.g. `puts "The Order Total"`) or an announcer (e.g. `puts '*'*80`) before every puts statement, leading to repetitive wasteful effort that adds up quickly over many work sessions.
+One way to help find them is add a header (e.g. `puts "The Order Total"`) or an announcer (e.g. `puts '*'*80`) before every puts statement.
+Unfortunately, that leads to repetitive wasteful effort that adds up quickly over many work sessions and interrupts thinking flow while solving problems.

-puts_debuggerer automates that work via the short and simple `pd` command, automatically printing meaningful headers for output.
+puts_debuggerer automates that work via the short and simple `pd` command, automatically printing meaningful headers for output and accelerating problem solving work due to ease of typing.

 Example without pd: